top of page

 Early Scent Introduction (ESI)

+At Golden Heart Creams, ESI is performed at the same time as ENS.
+During this crucial period of neurological development we can take advantage of the brain's enhanced ability for neuroplasticity.
 It has been shown to increase success in hunt tests, “nosework”, search and rescue work, obedience, tracking, and more.
 For service dogs, it has contributed to better performance (such as with Search and Rescue and Medical Alert dogs.)
-Breeders have seen improvements in confidence and stability and a more optimistic attitude towards life and with that, fewer behavior problems.
+Breeders have seen improvements in confidence and stability and a more optimistic attitude towards life and therefore fewer behavior problems.

 Early Socialization/Introductions